Beginning Lamp Restoration

 CLEANING THE WICK SLEEVE AND DRAFT TUBE

 Some lamps have wick sleeves that hold the wick on the inside, such as the one illustrated by the photo on the right.
 This wick sleeve need only be brushed inside and out after soaking in citric acid and will be clean enough to use because the wick inside the sleeve is in contact with the draft tube.
-Wick sleeves which fit the draft tube and hold the wick OUTSIDE the wick sleeve like Rochester and Miller lamps need to be thoroughly cleaned and polished inside the sleeve.
+It is important to clean the draft tube with this type of wick sleeve because the barbs on each end of the wick sleeve push into the wick and hold the wick against the draft tube - any roughness of the wick sleeve makes moving the wick up and down against the draft tube very difficult.

 Any dowel that will fit inside the wick sleeve can be used to clean the inside of a wick sleeve so long as it can fit relatively snugly while being wrapped with a piece of emery paper.